LINEAR ALGEBRA - 2022/3

 Formative assessment and feedback:

 Students receive written feedback via a number of marked coursework assignments over an 11 week period.
-Additional verbal feedback will be provided by the lecturer or a tutor at fortnightly seminars.
+Additional verbal feedback will be provided by the lecturer or a tutor at seminars.

 - The aim of this module is to extend students' knowledge of matrices, vectors and systems of linear equations and to introduce the abstract concepts of vector spaces, linear maps and inner products.

 |001||Students should develop an understanding of the concepts of linear algebra, and master the basic tools needed for the qualitative and quantitative description.
 In particular, at the end of the module the student should be able to demonstrate a proper understanding of||KCT|

 |002||Whether systems of linear equations are soluble and be able to solve such systems by means of the Gaussian elimination;||KC|